DrApkFile/Basket-/README.md

 ### Unified Market Status Constants
 A single shared constant (`MIN_TRADEABLE_BUFFER_SECONDS = 30`) governs time-to-expiry checks across construct, copy, and batch-order flows — no inconsistent hardcoded values.
 See `lib/market-constants.ts`.

+### Bounded Carry-Forward for Unfilled Legs
+When an order doesn't fill due to thin liquidity, the system offers a one-time carry-forward to the next window in the same series — but this requires explicit user approval and a fresh wallet signature.
+No autonomous resubmission, no standing permissions, exactly one offer per original leg.
+The carry-forward prompt only appears after the original window locks (on-chain status verified), and dismissing it marks the leg as handled permanently.
+See `app/api/basket/carry-forward/route.ts`.

 ---